People

 e.round@surrey.ac.uk

-Prof Erich Round is a British Academy Global Professor.
+Prof Erich Round is the leader of the Surrey Morphology Group.
+He is a British Academy Global Professor.
 He is an expert in the languages of Australia and the evolutionary modelling of grammatical features of language.
 His current research develops models of the evolution of morphological paradigms and promotes the demystification of mathematical modelling in historical linguistics.

 Dr Helen Sims-Williams